shandymora/app_template/README.markdown

 }

 ```
-When calling start_amqp_clients, the second parameter is a function that should accept received messages.
+When calling start_amqp_clients, the second parameter *parseMessage* is a function that should accept received messages.
 In this example they are just printed to stdout.

 # Required Modules